 A Rise in Popularity of Subway Tiles on Floors and Walls

-To beautifully complement all of the colorful sinks, toilets, and bathtubs, homeowners warmly welcomed the use of tidy subway tiles on the floors and walls.
+To beautifully compliment all of the colorful sinks, toilets, and bathtubs, homeowners warmly welcomed the use of tidy subway tiles on the floors and walls.
 These tiles were not only aesthetically pleasing, but also really easy to scrub clean.

 In fact, when wiped down on a regular schedule, these tiles never seem to require much elbow grease to shine like new once again.
 For those reasons, subway tiles remained a popular choice through the decades, only coming in second to oversized natural stone tiles.